tttiuem2k3/Agent_Interview/README.md

 ### 📋 Candidate Information Collection
 The agent asks for the candidate's full name, email, and phone number, then analyzes and stores this information in a database.

-### 🎯 Role and Level Selection: The agent presents a list of open positions and asks the candidate to specify the role and experience level (Fresher, Junior, Senior) they are applying for.
+### 🎯 Role and Level Selection
+The agent presents a list of open positions and asks the candidate to specify the role and experience level (Fresher, Junior, Senior) they are applying for.

 ### 📄 Dynamic Job Description
 Based on the candidate's selection, the agent retrieves the job description and required skills from the database to present a clear and encouraging summary.